 The oil has a neutral taste and provides excellent stability without hydrogenation.
 High oleic sunflower oil offers Trans free oil solution for customers.
-The oil has many uses including bakery applications, spray coating oils for cereal, cracker and dried fruit; it is used in non-dairy creamers, many types of frying and other uses.
+The oil has many uses including bakery applications, spray coating oils for cereal, crackers and dried fruit; it is used in non-dairy creamers, many types of frying, and other uses.

 The patent on high oleic sunflower oil and seed is expired.
 Thus, more companies are getting involved in producing and merchandizing this oil.
 However, for the near term at least, it will continue to be grown on a contracted acre basis with customer needs driving total acres.
 As with all sunflowers, high oleic hybrids have been developed through conventional breeding methods.

 Findings: Substitution of foods rich in saturated fat with foods rich in high-oleic-acid sunflower oil and margarine has favorable outcomes on blood lipids and factor VIIc.
-This oil presents another useful source of MUFA for diets aimed at prevention of heart disease.
+This oil presents another useful source of MUFA for diets aimed at preventing heart disease.

 High oleic sunflower oil can be used as a frying oil, it behaves as a typical vegetable triglyceride.
-In cosmetics, it has smoothing properties and is considered noncomedogenic.
-Only the high-oleic variety possesses shelf life sufficient for commercial cosmetic formulation.
+In cosmetics, it has smooth properties and is considered non-comedogenic.
+Only the high-oleic variety possesses a shelf life sufficient for commercial cosmetic formulation.
 Sunflower oil’s INCI name is Helianthus Annuus (Sunflower) Seed Oil.

-Restaurant and food industry uses: Restaurant and food manufactures are becoming aware of health benefits of sunflower oil.
-The oil can be used in conditions with extremely high cooking temperatures 440 degree Fahrenheit smoke point, if refined.
-Our cold pressed sunflower oil has a light smoke of about 380 degrees Fahrenheit.
-It is a Non GMO product.
+Restaurant and food industry uses: Restaurant and food manufacturers are becoming aware of the health benefits of sunflower oil.
+The oil can be used in conditions with extremely high cooking temperatures 440 degrees Fahrenheit smoke point if refined.
+Our cold-pressed sunflower oil has a light smoke of about 380 degrees Fahrenheit.
+It is a Non-GMO product.
 It may also help keep food fresher and healthier for longer periods of time.
-Food manufactures are starting to use sunflower oil in an effort to lower the levels to Trans fat in mass produced foods.
-A number of common snack foods currently contain sunflower oil, including New York Fries French fries, Majans BHUJA Mix healthy snacks, the Sri Lankan style Bombay Mix – Rani Mix, Kettle Chips, Sun Chips, Sunflower Chips, Ruffles, Walkers and Lay’s potato chips; the recipe of the latter was modified in late 2006 in order to include the oil.
+Food manufacturers are starting to use sunflower oil in an effort to lower the levels of Trans fat in mass-produced foods.
+A number of common snack foods currently contain sunflower oil, including New York Fries French fries, Majans BHUJA Mix healthy snacks, the Sri Lankan style Bombay Mix – Rani Mix, Kettle Chips, Sun Chips, Sunflower Chips, Ruffles, Walkers, and Lay’s potato chips; the recipe of the latter was modified in late 2006 in order to include the oil.

 BENEFITS OF COLD PRESS VS. CHEMICALLY EXTRACTED OILS

 Unrefined vegetable oils are the least processed and most natural.
 They are mechanically pressed and filtered (cold pressing).
-They have small amounts of sediment, and taste and smell like the nut, seed,
+They have small amounts of sediment, and taste and smell like the nut, seeds,

 or fruit they came from.